Elliot Bendoly: Research

 Bendoly's work on the fit between operating policies and IT system implementations / post-implementation use began with his work with SAP at Indiana University.
 Since then, he has worked on interdisciplinary studies with a range of OM and MIS researchers in an attempt to better bridge the knowledge bases of the two fields.

 Much of this work deals with the fit between the use of enterprise systems/enterprise bolt-ons and the needs of the operations managers, new product developers, and overarching firm strategy.

 His work has also had a focus on the sharing and use of specific forms of information across functions.
 The findings of his research at the firm level demonstrate the importance of issues such as fit with regards to operating policies and the use of technology.
 The findings also emphasize the importance of knowledge management, strategy/operations alignment, time-lagged effects and connections both among firms and among a given firm's functional units.

 Bendoly co-edited the first special issue on Behavioral Operation in 2006.
 His interest with regards to the role of human behavior is divided into group-level/collaborative phenomena and individual-level responses to work policy, complexity and uncertainty.
 His work has investigated a range of dyadic collaborative and group settings primarily in the contexts of technology implementation/project management and supply chain management relationships.
 His work has investigated a range of worker and managerial task settings primarily in the contexts of technology implementation/project management and revenue management.

 Survey and controlled laboratory experiments have been his primary methods applied.
 His findings have generally found that the interplay between operating and technical/informational conditions, as well as personal characteristics, influence the stress, arousal and general comfort of individuals.
 This ultimately drives effective motivation, the extent of work done, quality, and overall performance.
 The discounting of the nuanced interplay of these factors explains otherwise unanticipated losses in performance reported in the field.

 Recent publications

 The following are three recent representative works of Professor Bendoly’s (authored/co-authored).
-Additional authors and additional details are available through the associated links, or via hi Google Scholar page:
+Additional authors and additional details are available through the associated links, or via his Google Scholar page: